openshift/runbooks/alerts/cluster-network-operator/NoRunningOvnMaster.md

-If _READY_ count from the daemonset `ovnkube-master` is not equal to _DESIRED_ then understand which container is failing in the OVN-Kubernetes master pod by describing one of the failing pods with `oc describe pod ...`.
+If _READY_ count from the daemonset `ovnkube-master` is not equal to _DESIRED_ then understand which container is failing in the OVN-Kubernetes master pod by describing one of the failing returned by:

+    oc get pod -n openshift-ovn-kubernetes -l  app=ovnkube-master

 After understanding which container is not starting successfully, gather the runtime logs from that container.
 You may need to use `--previous` command with `oc logs` command to get the